-The isc blob ctl structure contains three fields that store information about the Blob currently being accessed: ctl max segment, ctl number segments, and ctl total length.
+The isc_blob_ctl structure contains three fields that store information about the Blob currently being accessed: ctl_max_segment, ctl_number_segments, and ctl_total_length.

 You should attempt to maintain correct values for these fields in the filter function, whenever possible.
 Depending on the purpose of the filter, maintaining correct values for the fields is not always possible.
-For example, a filter that compresses data on a segmentby-segment basis cannot determine the size of ctl max segment until it processes all segments.
+For example, a filter that compresses data on a segment-by-segment basis cannot determine the size of ctl_max_segment until it processes all segments.